Qbizinc/qbiz-wiki/Architecture-Evaluations/Data-Architecture-Cost-Application-Optimization-Process.md

   - **In terms of cost optimization**, this is usually one of the last options considered, as it typically requires the most amount of upfront engineering work and isn't always justified by cost savings
   - However, depending on the use case it may make sense to consider.
 For example:
     - Upon examination of billing data, it becomes clear that network egress costs seem much higher than they were projected
-      - Looking closer, it is determined that this is being caused by one service making alot of data transfer requests, often times for data that has already been requested
+      - Looking closer, it is determined that this is being caused by one service making alot of data transfer requests, often times with data that is not crucial for the next step in the process
-      - The application gets rearchitected to make less calls for the redundant data (perhaps leveraging a cache) and reduce networking costs
+      - The application gets rearchitected to make less calls for the redundant data (perhaps leveraging a cache) as well as filtering out unneeded data and reduce networking costs
     - The application currently runs on custom VMs (custom CPU/RAM specifications) but does not fully utilize the resources on them
       - Running on "standard" VMs (predefined ratios of CPU to RAM) is cheaper; an analysis shows that the application can be moved to standard VMs with minimal performance impact, achieving cost optimization in the process